naveentk1/naveentk1/README.md

 - i like to build cool things

 ### Interests:
-- rockets & and robots.
+- rockets,robots and anything hard and difficult to understand.

 You can find me on [LinkedIn](https://linkedin.com/in/naveentk), read my [blog](https://tknaveen.com)